twentymurial33/woof_rx/README.md

 ## Overview

-This App was developed due to pure inspiration from my Bulldog (Bella).
-Built to provide medical pet information to all pet parents
+This App was developed due to pure inspiration from my Bulldog (Bella) & WebMd - Humans have medical information on their fingertips surely pets and pet owners should have a similar platform.
+Built to provide medical pet information to all pet parents.

 ### Features
 -------------------------------------------------
 This project includes
+## Dashboard
+Quick summary of Breeds health

+Highlights: level of activity, feeding, known diseases

 ### Tech Used